stellartux/polyglossia/polyglossary/combinations.md

 // A comment in C and JS  /* multi-line comment in JS, but same comment in C
 ```

-Alternately, C interprets a `\` as the final character of a single line comment
+Alternatively, C interprets a `\` as the final character of a single comment as
-as continuing that comment onto the next line, where JavaScript sees the end of
+continuing that comment onto the next line, where JavaScript sees the end of the
-the comment.
-Starting a multiline comment on the next line escapes into C only
+comment.
+Starting a multiline comment on the next line escapes into C only code
-code for the following lines.
+for the following lines.

 ```c
 // A comment in C and JS \